destinee-horvath/jfc-recycled-water-viability-tool/README.md

   Recycled): sugar, oil & grease, pH, TDS, chloride, sulphate, alkali, TSS.

 The intended AGWR water class (A–D) is still selected here as a general field - Phase 6 cross-checks it against the WHS contact-risk level.

-### Phase 3 - Recycled Water Management Plan *(mandatory)*
-Confirms that an approved RWMP is in place and lists compaction/subgrade moisture preparation as an approved end use - either gate missing is a hard **REJECT**.
-Coverage of all **12 elements** of the NSW RWMS framework (NSW Office of Water, May 2015) and RWMP currency are shortfalls only - flagged **CONDITIONAL**, never a hard reject.
+This is one of only two phases (along with Phase 1) capable of a hard REJECT - a measured value outside its limit fails that parameter outright.

 ### Phase 4 - Site Runoff & EPL Risk
 Screens the site against POEO Act 1997 obligations. **No hard reject at this